Monarchy of Denmark: Sorgenfri Palace

 Finally, Sorgenfri Palace is at the disposal of the monarch.
 It was the residence of Hereditary Prince Knud and Hereditary Princess Caroline Mathilde and is not in official use at all at this time.

 Marselisborg Palace

-Apart from these state-owned palaces, Marselisborg Palace in Aarhus is privately owned by the Queen.
-It functions as the summer residence of the Queen, as well as during the Easter and Christmas holidays.
+Apart from these state-owned palaces, Marselisborg Palace in Aarhus is privately owned by Queen Margrethe.
+It functions as the summer residence of Queen Margrethe, as well as during the Easter and Christmas holidays.

 Royal Family

 In the Kingdom of Denmark all members of the ruling dynasty who hold the title Prince or Princess of Denmark are said to be members of the Danish royal family.
 As with other European monarchies, distinguishing who is a member of the national royal family is difficult due to lack of strict legal or formal definition of who is or is not a member.
 The Queen and her siblings belong to the House of Glücksburg, a branch of the House of Oldenburg.
-The Queen's children and male-line descendants belong agnatically to the family de Laborde de Monpezat.